Shiiba, Miyazaki: Highways

+Local attractions

 Heike Festival

 The village, despite being small, has a long and deep history.
 Every year, during early to mid November, the locals are joined by hundreds of people from other parts of the country to celebrate the Shiiba Heike Matsuri.
 This festival celebrates a legendary tragic love affair that took place between two members of rival samurai families in the area over 800 years ago.
-This celebration is of a secret love between the Heike clan's Princess, Tsurutomi, and Daihachiro Nasu, a member of the Genji Clan who had been given orders to destroy the Heike clan.
+This celebration is of a secret love between the Heike clan's Princess, Tsurutomi, and Nasu Daihachiro, a member of the Genji clan who had been given orders to destroy the Heike clan.
 It takes place over 3 days (Friday evening and the following Saturday and Sunday) and includes a number of special events and performances accompanied with food and souvenir stalls with the main attraction being the Heike Parade.
-Over 300 people participate in the parade with many local men and boys dressing up in Genji clan style Samurai armour walking in line with Daihachiro Nasu, and the local women and girls dressing up as Heike maidens surrounding and following the Princess Tsurutomi.

-The roles for Princess Tsurutomi and Daihchiro Nasu are selected in the months before the parade by the village office.
+Over 300 people participate in the parade with many local men and boys dressing up in samurai armour walking in line with Nasu Daihachiro, and the local women and girls dressing up as Heike maidens surrounding and following the Princess Tsurutomi.
+The roles for Princess Tsurutomi and Nasu Daihchiro are selected in the months before the parade by the village office.
 Many of the local school students and teachers, village officials and residents participate in the parade making it the starring attraction.
 The Heike Parade has been preceded in recent years by the talented, Kyushu famous, orchestra from Miyazaki Gakuen.

-The town's cute, cartoon style mascot, Otsuru-chan (おつるちゃん), is based on Princess Tsurutomi.
+The town's cartoon style mascot, Otsuru-chan (おつるちゃん), is based on Princess Tsurutomi.